-If you have already received support under the Renewable Heat Premium Payment, you will receive the ongoing payment only.
+If you got support under the Renewable Heat Premium Payment, you will only be eligible to get the annual incentive payment.

-Tariff rates from 1 April 2016 in pence per kilo watt hour (p/kWh) are as follows:
+Tariff rates from 1 April 2022 in pence per kilowatt hour (p/kWh) are as follows:

-Tariffs are reviewed annually according to the Retail Price Index.
+Tariffs are reviewed and adjusted annually in line with the Retail Price Index.

-Annual incentive payments are calculated using the estimated annual generation figure shown on the MSC certificate.
-The estimated annual generation figure will have been calculated by your MSC installer.
+Annual incentive payments are worked out using the estimated annual generation figure shown on the MCS certificate.
+The estimated annual generation figure will have been calculated by your MCS certified installer.

 Biomass, air source heat pumps and ground source heat pumps

-The EPC data provides an estimate of a property's heat requirements should all reasonable energy efficiency measures be carried out.
-This figure is used, rather than actual or current heat demand, to encourage home owners to become more efficient.
+The EPC data gives an estimate of a property's heat needs should all reasonable energy efficiency measures be carried out.
+This figure is used, rather than actual or current heat demand, to encourage home owners to become more energy efficient.

-The MCS provides the Seasonal Performance Factor (SPF) for the property.
+The MCS certificate has information on the design efficiency of your pump, known as the Seasonal Performance Factor (SPF) and this is factored into the annual heat generation element of the calculation.
 Where the SPF is not detailed, the default minimum of 2.5 is used.

-Annual payment = potential annual heat demand X tariff
+- annual payment = deemed annual heat generation X tariff

 Cap on payments